-- 15. 1.1 Competitors will attempt to achieve a mark or valid track point close to a goal selected and declared by him. - 15.
-1.2 Task Data: - a) Method of declaration (also see Section II.12 and 12.3) - b) Number of goals permitted - c) Goals available for declaration - d) Minimum and maximum distances of goal(s) from CLP or ILP as per TDS - e) Minimum distance of goal(s) from any subsequent goals or targets, if applicable - 15.
-1.3 The result is the distance from the mark or closest valid track point to the nearest valid declared goal.
+15. 1.1 Competitors will attempt to achieve a mark close to a goal selected and declared by him before take-off.

+- a) Method of declaration (also see Section II.12 and 12.3) - b) Number of goals permitted - c) Goals available for declaration - d) Minimum and maximum distances of goal(s) from CLP or ILP as per TDS - e) Minimum distance of goal(s) from any subsequent goals or targets, if applicable - 15.
+1.3 The result is the distance from the mark to the nearest valid declared goal.
 Smallest result is best.